 The width of the road was about 80-100 feet wide.
 Many people ran an average 60 feet from the inside line for the entire mile.
 This adds an extra 376 feet just in the first mile.
 For a person running a ten minute mile, this would add an extra 42 seconds.

 This picture shows runners going up Temple Street in the L.A. marathon.
-At the bottom of the hill, the runners made a right turn onto this street.
+At the bottom of the hill, the runners made a right turn onto Temple.
 At the top of the hill, the runners made another right turn.
 This street is about 80 feet wide.
 This means the people on the right of this picture ran an extra 160 feet just in these few short blocks.
-If they were running 10 minute mile pace, they added 18 seconds to their time.
+If they were running 10 minute mile pace, they added just 18 seconds to their time.
 In this case the ideal line is to stay as close to the right curb as possible.

 With the above examples, it is easy to see how one could lose ten to twenty seconds here and there.
 Over the course of the marathon these seconds soon add up to minutes.